$SQED_4$ and $QED_4$ on the null-plane: Scalar Electrodynamics ( ): Constraint structure

 where the function $\epsilon \left( x\right) $ is

-and $F\left( x^{+},x^{\bot }\right) $ is a $x^{-}$ independent function.
-The presence of $F$ is associated with the insufficiency of the initial value data.
-This ambiguity implies that constraint matrix does not have a unique inverse.
-Dirac has proved that the matrix formed by a complete set of second class constraints must have an unique inverse, thus, the set of second class constraints in (\ref{IC.1}) is not purely second class.
-The inverse matrix of (\ref{IC.2}) is not unique because among the second class constraints there are a hidden subset first class constraints \cite{[8]}.
-Moreover, the presence of the hidden constraints can be determined by observing that the consistence conditions, (\ref{CS.13}) and (\ref{CS.16}), have as general solutions
+and $F\left( x^{+},x^{\bot }\right) $ is a $x^{-}$ arbitrary independent function.
+The presence of $F$ implies that constraint matrix \eqref{IC.2} does not have a unique inverse, nevertheless, Dirac proved that the matrix formed by a complete set of second class constraints should be unique, therefore, it is said that the set of second class constraints in (\ref{IC.1}) is not purely second class.

+Steinhardt \cite{[7]} proved that the inverse matrix of (\ref{IC.2}) is not unique because among the second class constraints there are a hidden subset first class constraints \cite{[8]}.
+This subset of constraints can be evidenced by observing that the most general solution for (\ref{CS.13}) and (\ref{CS.16}) is: